- What is Short Selling?

 - Going short on an instrument, meaning opening a selling position on the platform, allows traders to benefit even when the markets are going down, as will be explained in the example later.

 - Short selling minimises the risk the trader takes.
 There is no need to buy and sell instruments in “real life”, rather trade them electronically and profit from the fluctuations.
-Moreover, should a person own crude oil, and its price drops dramatically and suddenly, the person is left with merchandise that is worth less than the time he bought it, and without potential buyers.
+Moreover – should a person own crude oil, and its price drops dramatically and suddenly, the person is left with merchandise that is worthless from the time he bought it, and without potential buyers.

 - In short selling one can monitor and control his investment with the use of different market orders, stop loss and others.
 These can prove critical when short selling.